The Saga of the Seventh Generation

 Mato’s curse has unforeseen consequences for the offspring of both Samuel and Morning Star.
 Raven, love child of Willie Bear and Willow, combines great beauty and rage that gives voice to the outrage of her people.
 Her child, Maggie, brings innocence back to the family line, only to be broken in Chastity and her daughter, Jessie.
 None of the girls in Samuel’s line survive, but his grandson, Nick, joins up with Sarah to discover the secrets of Samuel’s past.

 Jessie, descendant of Morning Star, Willie Bear, Willow, and Samuel, has overcome painful adversity and become a Native activist and student at Fort Lewis College in Colorado.
-Peter, descendant of Samuel, Nicholas, Obediah, and Sarah, has come to terms with his dying father and gone off on a walkabout with his close friend, David Trimble, a 19-year-old Blackfoot Indian.
+Peter, descendant of Samuel, Nicholas, Obediah, and Sarah, has come to peace with his dying father and gone off on a walkabout with his close friend, David Trimble, a 19-year-old Blackfoot Indian.

 About This Trilogy